SibghaMursaleen/image-compression-project/README.md

-# image-compression-project
-A comparative implementation of JPEG (DCT-based) and JPEG2000-like (Haar Wavelet Transform) image compression techniques for efficient storage and transmission.
-Supports both grayscale and RGB images with visual and quantitative evaluation metrics including compression ratio, PSNR, and SSIM.
 # Image Compression for Efficient Storage and Transmission

 This project implements and compares two image compression techniques — JPEG (DCT-based) and JPEG2000-like (using Haar Wavelet Transform) — to explore efficient methods for image storage and transmission.
 The implementation supports both grayscale and RGB images, providing both visual outputs and quantitative evaluation using Compression Ratio, PSNR, and SSIM.